- Grade Level:

-The first people living on the prairie were the ancestors of the various American Indian Tribes.
-Through archeology, we can surmise that the plains have been inhabited for centuries by groups of people who lived in semi-permanent villages and depended on planting crops and hunting animals.
-Many of the ideas we associate with American Indians such as the travois, various ceremonies, tipis, earth lodges, and controlled bison hunts, come from these first prairie people.
+The first people living on the prairie were the ancestors of the various Native American Tribes.
+Through archaeology, we can surmise that the plains have been inhabited for centuries by groups of people who lived in semi-permanent villages and depended on planting crops and hunting animals.
+Many of the ideas we associate with Native Americans, such as the travois, various ceremonies, tipis, earth lodges, and controlled bison hunts, come from these first prairie people.

 Horses were brought to Mexico by the Spanish in the 1600s.
-With the migration of the horse from Mexico in the 1700s, the culture of the plains people changed to one that was more mobile.
-Before the horse, the cultures hunted and traveled in relatively small restricted areas.
-With the introduction of the horse into American Indian society, greater distances could be covered.
-The horse became a status symbol to the American Indian and individuals amassed vast herds of these animals.
+The migration of the horse from Mexico in the 1700s changed the culture of the Great Plains Tribes to one that was more mobile.
+Before the horse, the Tribes hunted and traveled in relatively small, restricted areas.
+The introduction of the horse into Native American society allowed people to cover greater distances.
+The horse became a status symobol to Native Americans and individuals amassed vast herds of these animals.